Kilian-Sosa/advent-js-2023/challenges/challenge4/README.md

 # Challenge 4

-In Santa's workshop 🎅, some Christmas messages have been written in a peculiar way: the letters inside the parentheses must be read in reverse.
+In Santa's workshop 🎅, some Christmas messages have been written in a peculiar way: **the letters inside the parentheses must be read in reverse**.

-Santa needs these messages to be correctly formatted.
+**Santa needs these messages to be correctly formatted**.
 Your task is to write a function that takes a string of text and reverses the characters within each pair of parentheses, removing the parentheses in the final message.

-However, keep in mind that nested parentheses may exist, so you must reverse the characters in the correct order.
+However, keep in mind that **nested parentheses may exist**, so you must reverse the characters in the correct order.

 ```ts
 const a = decode("hola (odnum)");